-Levoscoliosis is a type of spinal curvature that occurs when the spine curves to the left in a “C” shape.
+Levoscoliosis is a type of spinal curvature where the spine curves to the left in a “C” shape.
 This curve usually starts in the lower back.
+Treatments, such as braces or surgery, can help better align the spine.

 The spine is mostly straight.
 In people with levoscoliosis, however, the spine appears to take on a hard “C” or “S” shape, leaning to the left.